stefanserkin/AGContactBadges/README.md

 # Asphalt Green Contact Badges

-A visual indication of donor levels, team registrations, active memberships, and any outstanding balance on the Contact record page.
+A visual indication of Contact highlights with quick navigation from the Contact Record Detail Page.
+Use it to display donor levels, team registrations, active memberships, organization affiliations, and important alerts.

 ## Demo